cobalthq/step_by_step/README.md

 ### Degrading a feature

 Every rollout comes with a `failure_count`.
-A helper method is added to your application controller that allows you to track exceptions and increment the failure count for your feature.
+A helper method is added to your application controller that allows you to track exceptions and increments the failure count for your feature.
 A failure count of 1 or higher disables your feature.

 For instance, you could degrade a feature doing the following in your feature controller: